4 Great Activities to Keep Seniors with Dementia Engaged

 2. Activities Can Provide Daily Structure

-People with dementia do best with a consistent daily routine.
+Individuals with dementia benefit from a consistent daily routine.

 Structure to the day gives needed predictability and stability when someone with dementia feels disoriented or confused.